History

 The Start of the Library

-• Representatives from the Women's Improvement Club, Legion Auxillary, Chamber of Commerce, Grade school principal, Fremont Library Club, Legion Post 391, Volunteer Fire Department, and Conservation League met to start a library in Fremont.
+Representatives from the Women's Improvement Club, Legion Auxillary, Chamber of Commerce, Grade school principal, Fremont Library Club, Legion Post 391, Volunteer Fire Department, and Conservation League met to start a library in Fremont.

-• New Library was set up in the Village Hall Council Room with 7 bookcases with locks.
+A new library was set up in the Village Hall Council Room with 7 bookcases with locks.

-• Mildred Verdon 1st Librarian.
+Mildred Verdon became the 1st Librarian.

 1958